pgexperts/handyrep/docs/api.rst

 Return Types
 ------------

 All APIs return dictionaries, for easy conversion to JSON and other formats.
+In the web API, these are returned as JSON but have identical layout.
 Most of the time, this return is in the format of the "return dictionary", or RD:

 ::